About us

 Pharmacy Technicians

 A Pharmacy Technician is a health care provider who performs pharmacy-related functions, working together with a licensed pharmacist.
-This often include dispensing prescription drugs and other medical devices to patients and instructing them on their use.
-They may also perform administrative duties in a pharmaceutical practice, such as reviewing prescription requests with medical practices and insurance companies to ensure correct medications are provided.
+They also perform administrative duties in a pharmaceutical practice, such as reviewing prescription requests with medical practices and insurance companies to ensure correct medications are provided.

 Mel Page